What to Wear to the Rehearsal Dinner as a Bridesmaid

 Destination or Beach Rehearsal

-bridesmaid at beach rehearsal dinner, wearing a flowing blush pink dress
+Bridesmaid twirling on the beach at a destination rehearsal dinner, wearing a flowing blush pink dress with a joyful smile and beachy backdrop

 Channel those relaxed, tropical vibes with options that double as your Beach Wedding Guest Dress—lightweight, flowy, and effortless.
 Go for: